-Waite Park Community Garden
+Waite Park Community Garden Policies

-Registration Information:
+Registration

 Registration for both returning gardeners and new gardeners will be completed online, using a Google form sent out via email.
-New gardeners must attend virtual garden orientation for the 2021 season; information will be sent to these individuals via email.

-2021 Garden Policies and Rules:
+Garden Policies and Rules

 As a community garden, we want to be a place where people can grow healthy food for their families and build relationships with their neighbors.
 We see both the food and the relationships as important in sustaining us.